 1. Too many questions on a single page can make for a very long and clumsy survey.

-2. Response verification for numeric ranges or combo boxes would only occur at the very end of the survey.
+2. Response verification for numeric ranges or dropdowns would only occur at the very end of the survey.
 Respondents might have a difficult time reviewing such a long list of questions to discover their errors.

 3. Respondents might look ahead to sections of the questionnaire that you'd rather they didn't see until the proper time.